I am Not Here is inspired by Gurdeep Kaur Bhatti’s ‘Behzti’ and Joanna Russ’s ‘How to Suppress Women’s Writing’

 Language: English, Kannada, Hindi ¦ Duration: 70 minutes ¦ Suitable for 13 years and older

-While looking for plays that had been banned at some point in history, we were unable to find texts by women playwrights, barring a few. the reason was obvious: there are far less women playwrights, but also that the idea of ‘censorship’ in this case needed to be expanded. outside of the purview of official censorships lay a history of women writers being pushed the fringes, never accorded the status of folk-heroes or rebels, qualities that male writers were often revered for.
+While looking for plays that had been banned at some point in history, we were unable to find texts by women playwrights, barring a few.
+The reason was obvious: there are far less women playwrights, but also that the idea of ‘censorship’ in this case needed to be expanded.
+Outside of the purview of official censorship, lay a history of women writers being pushed to the fringes and never accorded the status of folk-heroes or rebels, qualities that male writers were often revered for.

-Two performers, both women, performing this guide that will in the end censor them in several ways, occupy the stage with an array of characters — women, men and creatures — to bring this guide alive. funny, irreverent and acerbic, the i am not here is rife with stories both true and imagined, and uses movement and music abundantly.
+Two performers, both women, perform this guide that will in the end censor them in several ways and occupy the stage with an array of characters — women, men and creatures — to bring this guide alive.
+Funny, irreverent and acerbic, the piece ‘I am not here’, is rife with stories both true and imagined, and uses movement and music abundantly.